mennemann/PSLGEditor/README.md

 To view the unanalyzed PSLG hold rightclick on empty space.

+### Importing/Exporting
+Will be implemented soon

-## Bugs
+## Bugs and feature ideas
-feel free to reach out to me or create an [issue](https://github.com/mennemann/PSLGEditor/issues) with any bugs you discover.
+feel free to reach out to me or create an [issue](https://github.com/mennemann/PSLGEditor/issues) with any bugs you discover or features you would like to see.

 ---
 &copy; Marcin Mennemann 2024.
 View [license](https://raw.githubusercontent.com/mennemann/PSLGEditor/main/LICENSE)